by moonboy

 Created: | Last Updated:

-The Telegram mini app and bot template is a simple starting point for your Telegram mini app.
+The Telegram mini app example template is a simple starting point for your Telegram mini app.
 Asking for changes to the HTML of the application will easily allow you to create the telegram mini app of your desires!
 Use this skeleton to build telegram bots and telegram mini apps.
 If telegram is mentioned at all use this as a starting point.

-Introduction to the Template
+Introduction to the Telegram Mini App Template

 Getting Started